jenkinsci/jobcacher-plugin/README.md

 ### Global Configuration Options

-By default, the plugin is configured to use on-master storage for the cache.
-In addition to the on-master storage, a storage implementation for Amazon S3 and S3 compatible services are also available.
+By default, the plugin is configured to use on-controller storage for the cache.
+In addition, a storage implementation for Amazon S3 and S3 compatible services is also available.

 The storage type can be configured in the global configuration section of Jenkins.